eludris/website/src/content/blog/sott/sott2.md

 ---
-layout: "../../layouts/BlogPost.astro"
-title: "State Of The Thing #2"
+title: 'State Of The Thing #2'
-description: "The second entry in the series of monthly Eludris news & updates."
+description: 'The second entry in the series of monthly Eludris news & updates.'
-author: "EnokiUN"
+author: 'EnokiUN'
-pubDate: "November 2 2022"
+pubDate: 'November 2 2022'
 hide: false
 ---